 Donohue’s Jeremy Cramer is a presenter at the 22nd Annual CSWEA Education Seminar on Tuesday, April 11, 2017, in Madison, Wis.
 He is co-presenting with Autumn Fisher from the City of Fond du Lac on “Fond du Lac’s Pursuit of Nutrient Removal and Recovery.”
 With an increased emphasis on nutrient removal and resource recovery, many wastewater utilities are seeking options to meet regulatory permit limits while optimizing the water reclamation process.

 Each year the American Council of Engineering Companies (ACEC) of Wisconsin invites engineering firms to submit their best projects to compete in the Engineering Excellence Awards...

-The Indiana Water Environment Association's Annual Conference is taking place August 17-19 in Indianapolis and features presentations from Donohue professionals.
+The Michigan Water Environment Association's Wastewater Administrators Conference (WWAdCon) is taking place January 26-27 in Frankenmuth and features a presentation from a Donohue professional.
 Learn more here.

 Jeremy Cramer joins Donohue & Associates with 18 years of experience in wastewater operations, optimization, and management.
 He will serve as a Senior Process Specialist based out of the Sheboygan office.